 Protect Yourself with Flood Insurance

-Flood insurance is a wise investment for anyone in Gretna.
+Most homeowners insurance excludes damages from flood.
+Flood insurance is available and a wise investment for anyone in Gretna.
 Geographically, our city lies at or below sea-level, which makes properties within the city prone to hurricanes, heavy rains, and flooding.

 To protect investments, flood insurance is available to homeowners, renters, and commercial owners/renters.
 All policy types provide coverage for buildings and contents.
 Costs vary depending on how much insurance is purchased, what’s covered and the property’s flood risk.